Frequently asked questions about Gloucester Vale Conservation Volunteers:

 - Maintaining traditional crafts:

 We also do some tasks that arguably have little environmental conservation benefit, but which do have heritage, archaeological or aesthetic value.
+Occasionally more amenity based work that would have an environmental benefit and/or

 See our task types page for more information.